Psychiatric Service Dog for Social Anxiety Disorder — ADA Guide

 - The disability does not substantially limit any major life activity

-Does social anxiety disorder qualify for a PSD in Michigan?
+Does social anxiety disorder qualify for a Psychiatric Service Dog under the ADA?

 Yes.
-Social anxiety disorder qualifies under the ADA in Michigan when it substantially limits major life activities — such as working, attending school, or engaging in public activities.
-A Michigan-licensed clinician certifies the impairment.
+Social anxiety disorder qualifies under the ADA when it substantially limits major life activities — such as working, attending school, or engaging in public activities.
+A licensed clinician certifies the impairment.

 What tasks must a social anxiety PSD be trained to perform?